Center Township, Allamakee County, Iowa

-Center Township is one of eighteen townships in Allamakee County, Iowa, USA.
+Center Township is one of eighteen townships in Allamakee County, Iowa, United States.
 At the 2010 census, its population was 329.

 History

 Center Township was organized in 1856.

 Geography

 Center Township covers an area of 36.39 sqmi and contains no incorporated settlements.
 According to the USGS, it contains nine cemeteries: Center Baptist, Elon, Faegre Prairie, Lutheran, Old East Paint Creek, Old West Paint Creek, Reynolds Plot, Roese Plot and West Paint Creek Synod.